ViharDevalla/minikube-training/README.md

 A build script `build_deploy.sh` using bash has been configured to run all the docker and kubectl commands.

 This is the entrypoint to the entire project.

+P.S. `delete_deploy.sh` has also been created to delete the Deployment, Service and Ingress services.